Cinnamon is popular worldwide as a culinary spice. There are many health benefits from cinnamon that are supported by

 Cinnamon may improve some key risk factors for heart disease, including cholesterol, triglycerides and blood pressure.

-To achieve the cholesterol-lowering effect, buy oils that are available only in capsule form and labeled as “standardised extracts.”
+To achieve the cholesterol-lowering effect, buy oils that are available only in capsule form and labelled as “standardised extracts.”
 Standardised extracts are diluted and safer for consumption.
-Follow the dosage instructions listed on the manufacture’s label.
+Follow the dosage instructions listed on the manufacturer's label.

 Rotating essential oils is most effective.
 Choose one essential oil and try it first for a few weeks, then rotate to another oil.

 After two to three months, have your cholesterol checked to monitor your progress.
 Do not use undiluted essential oils as they are highly concentrated.
 Failure to dilute an essential oil can result in a chemical-like burn on the skin and should not be swallowed unless directed by a health care professional.

 A key health benefit of essential oils is that they can be used for a variety of conditions, but they should always be used with caution.
 If you’re pregnant, epileptic, have liver damage, or have cancer, use essential only under the proper guidance of a qualified aromatherapy practitioner.